Thanks for visiting our website! Our ukulele club had it's first meeting in November 2016. Our club meets at:

 BRAINTREE, CM7 5JY

-The next two meetings will be on TUESDAY 11th December and TUESDAY 8th December (Christmas Party) from 7.30pm onwards.
+The next two meetings will be on TUESDAY 22nd January and TUESDAY 5th February from 7.30pm onwards.
 We plan to meet every fortnight on a Tuesday so we will put further dates on this website once we have agreed the dates with the landlord.

 For our club we will be using a bar at the pub that has tables, chairs, guitars fixed to the ceiling and walls covered with music memorabilia.
 Alan, the landlord, and his wife Lynn, are very keen supporters and hosts to live music and the cosy bar is made for our ukulele club!
 Please come and join us!
 If you want to chat with us first please phone on 01376 553204